MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 **ADLS Shortcuts:**

 Shortcuts can also be created to ADLS Gen 2 storage accounts.
-When creating shortcuts to ADLS, the shortcut path can point to any folder within the hierarchal namespace.
+When you create shortcuts to ADLS, the shortcut path can point to any folder within the hierarchical namespace.
 At a minimum, the shortcut path must include a container name.

 *Access:*

 ADLS shortcuts must point to the DFS endpoint for the storage account.
 Example: `https://accountname.dfs.core.windows.net/`
 The storage account endpoint must also be publicly reachable.
-This means it can’t not be restricted by the storage firewall or a VNET.
+This means it can't be restricted by the storage firewall or a VNET.

 *Authorization:*